sufyankhan/basilbooks/content/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          Collecting the information for your taxes is literally done by clicking one button.
-Your transactions are organized exactly the way the tax forms collect it.
+          The information you need to complete your taxes is gathered by clicking one button.
+Your transactions are organized exactly the way the tax forms need it.
         actions:
           - label: Learn More
             url: /features